SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/configure-legacy-public-folders-for-hybrid.md

 ## Step 2: Make remote public folders discoverable
 <a name="Discoverable"> </a>

 1. If your public folders are on Outlook 2010 servers, then you need to install Client Access services on all mailbox servers that have a public folder database.
 This allows the Exchange RpcClientAccess service to be running, which allows for all clients to access public folders.
-For more information, see [Install Exchange Server 2010](https://technet.microsoft.com/en-us/library/bb124778%28v=exchg.141%29.aspx).
+For more information, see [Install Exchange Server 2010](https://technet.microsoft.com/library/bb124778%28v=exchg.141%29.aspx).

     > [!NOTE]
     > This server doesn't have to be part of the Client Access load balancing.
-For more information, see [Understanding Load Balancing in Exchange 2010](https://technet.microsoft.com/en-us/library/ff625247%28v=exchg.141%29.aspx).
+For more information, see [Understanding Load Balancing in Exchange 2010](https://technet.microsoft.com/library/ff625247%28v=exchg.141%29.aspx).

 2. Create an empty mailbox database on each public folder server.

-    For Exchange 2010, run the following command.
+    For Exchange 2010, run the following command in the Exchange Management Shell.
 This command excludes the mailbox database from the mailbox provisioning load balancer.
 This prevents new mailboxes from automatically being added to this database.

   ```
   New-MailboxDatabase -Server <PFServerName_with_CASRole> -Name <NewMDBforPFs> -IsExcludedFromProvisioning $true
   ```

-    For Exchange 2007, run the following command:
+    For Exchange 2007, run the following command in the Exchange Management Shell:

   ```
   New-MailboxDatabase -StorageGroup "<PFServerName>\StorageGroup>" -Name <NewMDBforPFs>